juandcd8/juandcd8/README.md

 - 👋 Hi, I’m @juandcd8
 - 👀 I’m interested in ...
 Algorithmic trading.
-- 🌱 I’m currently learning ... learn to code in R and Python.
+- 🌱 I’m currently learning ... to code in R and Python.
 - 💞️ I’m looking to collaborate on ...
-Algorithmic trading projects.
+Algorithmic Trading Projects.
 - 📫 How to reach me ... juandcd8@gmail.com

 <!---